openelb/website/README.md

 ## Localize the OpenELB Website

 We are currently looking for people to localize the website.
-If you have passion for localization, please [send pull requests](#send-pull-requests) to this repository.
+If you have passion for localization, please [send Pull Requests](#send-pull-requests) to this repository.

 * Before you start working, please read the [OpenELB Chinese Documentation Style Guide](./OpenELB-chinese-documentation-style-guide.md).